zenml-io/mlstacks/gcp-modular/README.md

 We know that the process to set up an MLOps stack can be daunting.
 There are many components (ever increasing) and each have their own requirements.
 To make your life easier, we already have a [documentation page](https://docs.zenml.io/cloud-guide/overview) that takes you step-by-step through the entire journey in a cloud platform of your choice (AWS, GCP and Azure supported for now).
 This recipe, however, goes one step further.

 You can have a simple MLOps stack ready for running your machine learning workloads after you execute this recipe 😍.
 It sets up the following resources:
-- A GKE cluster with Kubeflow installed that can act as an [orchestrator](https://docs.zenml.io/mlops-stacks/orchestrators) for your workloads.
+- A GKE cluster with Kubeflow installed that can act as an [orchestrator](https://docs.zenml.io/component-gallery/orchestrators) for your workloads.
-- A GCS Bucket as an [artifact store](https://docs.zenml.io/mlops-stacks/artifact-stores), which can be used to store all your ML artifacts like the model, checkpoints, etc.
+- A GCS Bucket as an [artifact store](https://docs.zenml.io/component-gallery/artifact-stores), which can be used to store all your ML artifacts like the model, checkpoints, etc.
-- An MLflow tracking server as an [experiment tracker](https://docs.zenml.io/mlops-stacks/experiment-trackers) which can be used for logging data while running your applications.
+- An MLflow tracking server as an [experiment tracker](https://docs.zenml.io/component-gallery/experiment-trackers) which can be used for logging data while running your applications.
 It also has a beautiful UI that you can use to view everything in one place.
-- A Kserve serverless deployment as a [model deployer](https://docs.zenml.io/mlops-stacks/model-deployers) to have your trained model deployed on a Kubernetes cluster to run inference on.
+- A Kserve serverless deployment as a [model deployer](https://docs.zenml.io/component-gallery/model-deployers) to have your trained model deployed on a Kubernetes cluster to run inference on.
-- A [secrets manager](https://docs.zenml.io/mlops-stacks/secrets-managers) enabled for storing your secrets.
+- A [secrets manager](https://docs.zenml.io/component-gallery/secrets-managers) enabled for storing your secrets.
-- Vertex AI is enabled which can be used a [step operator](https://docs.zenml.io/mlops-stacks/step-operators).
+- Vertex AI is enabled which can be used with a step operator or an orchestrator.

 ## Prerequisites